Ferrallv/site/_posts/2019-09-10-BigBrainBeat-post.md

 <a name="fn1">1</a>: Bouwer FL, Van Zuijen TL, Honing H (2014) Beat Processing Is Pre-Attentive for Metrically Simple Rhythms with Clear Accents: An ERP Study.
 PLoS ONE 9(5): e97467. https://doi.org/10.1371/journal.pone.0097467

+## *TL;DR*

+I set out with the goal to find the BPM of a music sample using an AI (specifically a Convolution Neural Network).
+It turned out to be pretty successful with the data I used.